buddemat/elasticsearch-queries/add-unique-ids-approaches.md

 - Uniqueness may need to be ensured outside of elastic or not
 - The approach may involve only Elasicsearch queries or additional tools (e.g. Logstash, Python, etc.)

+Note: Read [this post](https://www.elastic.co/blog/efficient-duplicate-prevention-for-event-based-data-in-elasticsearch) before attempting to overwrite the native elasticsearch `_id` field.
+Specifically:

+> When Elasticsearch is allowed to assign the document identifier at indexing time, it can perform optimizations as it knows the generated identifier can not already exist in the index.
+This improves indexing performance.
+For identifiers generated externally and passed in with the document, Elasticsearch must treat this as a potential update and check whether the document identifier already exists in existing index segments, which requires additional work and therefore is slower.

 ## Update query